function gtag(){dataLayer.push(arguments);} gtag('js', new Date());

 How Horse Racing Betting Works on GD9 Club

-• Browse upcoming race cards
+• Browse upcoming race cards and daily schedules.

-• Open a specific race market
+• Open a specific race market to view the field.

 Why Live Odds Move Before and During a Race

-Common reasons for odds movement include:
+Common reasons for sudden odds movement include:

-• live race developments where in-play betting is available
+• Live race developments (where in-play betting is available).

 When Live Horse Racing Markets May Pause

-• at the official jump
+• At the official jump when the race begins.

 Real Horse Racing vs Virtual Racing